Rana5Ahmed/ATM-Microprocessor/README.md

 2. Withdrawal:

     Function which allows the user to withdraw money from his account and the user must have enough money in his account.
+By default when the withdraw operation is           completed the balance money decrease

 3. Balance Enquiry:

-   Function that calculate and display the current money in User's account which is not reached 50.000 $
+   Function that calculate and display the current money in User's account untill reaching 50.000 $

 4. Exit: